 Yacheng’s research focuses on building empirical structural choice models to investigate consumer choice behavior within the subscription industry in order to draw firms’ strategic implications on pricing, product design, recommendation system and customer retention/win-back.

-Assistant Professor of Marketing – Arizona State University
+Associate Professor of Marketing – Arizona State University

 Michael’s research interests include dynamic capabilities, resources, and brand competitive advantage; organizational learning and innovation; and marketing-finance interface.
 His research has been published in Journal of Marketing, Marketing Science, Journal of Retailing, and Journal of Personal Selling and Sales Management.

-Assistant Professor – University of Wisconsin, Milwaukee
+Associate Professor – University of Wisconsin, Milwaukee

 Xiaojing’s research focuses on examining the impact of creative advertising and different comparative claims on information processing.
 He is also conducting research on consumer satisfaction.
 His papers have been published in the Journal of Consumer Research, and Marketing Science.